cassiebuhler/cassiebuhler.github.io/_pages/teaching.md

   - /teaching
 ---

+Higher education should be accessible and inclusive.
+The belief that some people are "gifted" is a toxic and elitist mindset that inhibits education as a whole.

+I have taught and assisted dozens of courses at the LeBow College of Business.
+My students come from a wide array of majors, each with unique backgrounds and experiences.
+I aim to demystify STEM topics (e.g. coding) by providing a safe environment to make mistakes and ask questions.
+My goal is not to make every student a data scientist.
+My goal is to provide students with more tools in their toolbox as they continue on in their careers.

-My teaching statement can be accessed <a href="/files/BuhlerTeachingStatement.pdf" target="_blank" rel="noopener noreferrer"> here. </a>
+My full teaching statement can be read <a href="/files/BuhlerTeachingStatement.pdf" target="_blank" rel="noopener noreferrer"> here. </a>

 ---